 & Retirees, a new prohibited transaction exemption under ERISA and the Code for investment advice fiduciaries with respect to employee benefit plans and individual retirement accounts (IRAs).
-Investment advice fiduciaries who rely on the exemption must render advice that is in their plan and IRA customers' best interest in order to receive compensation that would otherwise be prohibited in the absence of an exemption, including commissions, 12b-1 fees, revenue sharing, and mark-ups and mark-downs in certain principal transactions.
-(1) The exemption expressly covers prohibited transactions resulting from rollover advice.
+Investment advice fiduciaries who rely on the exemption must render advice that is in their plan and IRA customers' best interest in order to receive compensation that would otherwise be prohibited in the absence of an exemption, including commissions, 12b-1 fees, revenue sharing, and mark-ups and mark-downs in certain principal transactions.(1) The exemption expressly covers prohibited transactions resulting from rollover advice.

-Private Client Services requires a client be provided the PCS Rollover Disclosure (available on the Forms Library on the PCS Advisor Resource Center under PCS Forms https://pcsbd.net/client-access-area/forms-library/) when rolling over assets from a qualified employer-sponsored retirement plan into an Individual Retirement Account (IRA, ROTH IRA, etc).
+Private Client Services requires a client be provided the PCS Rollover Disclosure (available via the Due Diligence Works hyperlink on the PCS Advisor Resource Center) when rolling over assets from a qualified employer-sponsored retirement plan into an Individual Retirement Account (IRA, ROTH IRA, etc) OR when rolling over or transferring assets from one IRA account to a new IRA account.
 The Disclosure lists potential advantages and disadvantages of the most commonly available options an investor may have in taking/investing distributions from the plan when leaving an employer.
+Additional client disclosure is provided to the client by accessing the Client Information Disclosure Packet on the PCS Website (www.pcsbd.net/disclosures).